-If you’re a margarine lover, it’s time to convert to good old butter.
-It works pretty much the same, but has no trans fat and quite frankly — it tastes better.
+If you’re a margarine lover, it’s time to convert to good old-fashioned butter.
+It has no trans fat and, frankly, it tastes better.

-Luckily, most health-focused brands are already avoiding PHOs and trans fats.
-So if you’re looking for alternatives to your favorite packaged foods, opt for the health-conscious variety, and you should be good.
+Luckily, most health-focused brands already avoid PHOs and trans fats.
+If you’re looking for alternatives to your favorite packaged foods, opt for the organic, all-natural variety, and you should be good.

-The story of partially hydrogenated oil is an excellent reminder that not everything is as good as it seems on the surface.
-In the beginning,manufacturers saw this process as a godsend, but it soon came back to bite them.
+The story of partially hydrogenated oil is a reminder that not everything is as good as it seems on the surface.
+In the beginning, manufacturers saw this process as a godsend, but it soon came back to bite them.

 As a conscious consumer, it’s on you to make sure the ingredients in your food are health-promoting.